hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 The Web and HTTP(S)(/2) is a native construct for Go, actually its made for Webdevelopment and Networking.

-So of course, it comes with parsing functions for URL and POST/PATCH/PUT Bodys.
+Of course, it comes with parsing functions for URL and POST/PATCH/PUT Body.

 `Request.FormValue(key String)` returns a String with the Value of the Key.

-So we will just exchange the static "Hi" with the String we read from an Requests URL or Body.
+We will exchange the static "Hi" with the String we read from an Requests URL or Body.

 ```go
 func sayHandler(w http.ResponseWriter, r *http.Request) {